watir/watirbook/link.md

 ### Text and Regular expression

 If you know only a portion of a string, you can use regular expressions.
 For now, think of regular expressions as a string with a strange syntax.
 It looks like this: `/click/`.
-Please notice the slashes.
+Please notice the slashes instead of quotes.

 When would you use regular expressions?
 For example, you want to click on a discussion on a forum by its title, but the title changes form `On Dogs (1)` to `On Dogs (2)` after the first reply is posted.